kera-cudmore/BookWorm/README.md

 I made use of the Google Books API [documentation](https://developers.google.com/books) to learn how to fetch data from the API.
 The documentation also allowed me to amend my request to only fetch the fields I plan to use on my site.
 This reduces the amount of data returned to me and will speed up server processing.

 As I am only using the API to search for books, and won't be accessing google books shelves or user login data I have chosen to use an API key for access rather than OAuth.
 My requests to the API contain my API key, the search term the user has created and the fields that I would like to be returned.
 I have chosen to only receive the books title, authors, description and thumbnail of the book.
+I have set up the API request to ask for 30 results maximum.

 - - -